-Since the Mirena intrauterine device continuously releases a low dose of levonorgestrel, missing a dose does not occur when using this form of levonorgestrel.
+Since the Mirena IUD continuously releases a low dose of levonorgestrel, missing a dose does not occur when using this form of levonorgestrel.

 What happens if I overdose?

-An overdose of levonorgestrel released from the Mirena intrauterine system is very unlikely to occur.
+An overdose of levonorgestrel released from the intrauterine system is very unlikely to occur.